hem-chandra/hem-chandra.github.io/index.md

 <div class="quote-container">
   <p class="quote">
-    “Ethics is knowing the difference between what you have a right to do and what is right to do.” ~  Potter Stewart
+    “Ethics is knowing the difference between what you have a right to do and what is right to do.” ~  Potter
   </p>
 </div>